ccsc-journal/ccsc-editor/docs/editors.md

 | Northeastern | Jeremiah W. Johnson | Jeremiah.Johnson@unh.edu | University of New Hampshire |

-A regional editor serves as a liaison between the regional conference committee and the journal editor.
-Whoever works in this capacity are responsible for passing the following documents to the journal editor before the deadline.
+A regional editor serves as a liaison between the regional conference committee and the national editor.
+Whoever works in this capacity are responsible for passing the following documents to the national editor before the deadline.

 # Publishable Items
 * welcome statement from conference chair ([example](samples/welcome.pdf), [latex source](samples/welcome.tex))